Oxymetaphoric/milestone_project_4/README.md

 - Appropriate color contrast for readability.
 - Legible, accessible fonts for ease of reading.
 - Alternative text for any non-decorative images.
-- Clearly labeled, accessible forms to improve user interaction.---
+- Clearly labeled, accessible forms to improve user interaction.
+---

 ## :bricks: Structure